cgen101/ZIS-Toolkit-AudioGen/Audio-Generation/README.md

 ##### Altered files to do specific work for SoundProof (SPF) [4]
 * *newAudioJob.m* - **a main function** altered main function to include only relevant work for SoundProof (SPF) [4].
+* *RunAudioJob.m* - a script to run newAudioJob.m for all pairs of files (colocated and non-colocated files), to demonstrate a pairing attempts between all audio files in the Car scenario.
-* *RunAudioJob.m* - a script to run newAudioJob.m twice, with 2 different pairs of files (colocated and non-colocated files), to demonstrate a pairing attempt between 2 colocated devices and 2 non-colocated devices.
+* *RunAudioJob-manual.m* - a script to run newAudioJob.m twice  with 2 pairs of files (colocated and non-colocated), to demonstrate a pairing attempts between a colocated and non-colocated device in the Car scenario.
-* *determine-colocation.py* - a script to simulate a pairing between 2 devices based on their similarity score.
+* *determine-colocation.py* - a script to simulate pairing between devices based on their similarity score.

 ##### Unaltered files copied from Schemes > audio
 * *alignTwoSignals.m* - a function to align two discrete (audio) signals.